Junji Ito – His Style, His Themes and How He Scares Us

 © Junji Ito – The Enigma of Amigara Fault

-As mentioned before, Junji Ito often drives his characters’ fears and phobias to the max and turns them into despair and insanity.
+As mentioned before, Junji Ito often pushes his characters’ fears and phobias to their limits, driving them into despair and insanity.

-The reason for this, however, is often because his characters are inevitably doomed.
-Similar to the characters in the works of Franz Kafka or H. P. Lovecraft, Junji Ito’s characters have no power over their world.
+The reason is simple: his characters are often inevitably doomed.
+Similar to figures in the works of Franz Kafka or H. P. Lovecraft, they have little power over their world.

-We can see it best in Uzumaki.
-In it an entire town becomes an inescapable hell and characters realize that there’s no hope, no way out anymore.
-In a similar way, The Enigma of Amigara Faults toys with our curiosity, but also with inevitable fate.
-People flock to the strange holes that resemble them and, driven by an almost supernatural, primal urge, they are overcome with a curiosity they can’t seem to fight.
+We see it clearly in Uzumaki, where an entire town becomes an inescapable hell and characters realize there is no hope, no way out.
+In a similar way, The Enigma of Amigara Fault toys with curiosity and with inevitable fate.
+People flock to the human-shaped holes that mirror them and, compelled by a primal urge, enter despite themselves.

-Existential dread is something at the core of our very being.
-As humans, we are the only beings on this planet who know that they will die one day and there’s nothing we can do about.
+Existential dread sits at the core of our being.
+As humans, we are the only creatures on this planet who know that we will die one day, and there is nothing we can do about it.

-Junji Ito’s stories are full of this existential dread and horror, but his world is one that’s far more unforgiving than our own.
-It’s a place far more dangerous and far weirder and messes with its characters.
-The horror often comes in the most mundane forms and it shows that nothing is safe in the world of Junji Ito.
-There are no safe spaces and even the most mundane thing can lead to a terrible, horrible incident.
+Ito’s stories are full of this dread, and his worlds are harsher than our own, stranger, more dangerous, and indifferent to the people within them.
+The horror often arises from the most mundane places, showing that nothing is safe in Junji Ito’s world.
+There are no safe spaces, and even the most ordinary thing can lead to a terrible, irreversible event.

 Deeper Meaning and Themes